Token Swapping on Trees: Weighted Coloured Token Swapping is NP-complete

-\paragraph{From Vertex cover to Weighted coloured Token Swapping:} Assume that $G$ has a vertex cover of size $q$.
-We reach the target configuration as follows: \begin{description} \item[Fig.~\ref{fig:hard}(d)--(e):] Move the darkgray tokens from those $V$-vertices that correspond to the vertex cover to some adjacent leaves.
-Since each edge of $G$ is incident to a vertex in the vertex cover, we can swap $|E|$ distinct edge-coloured tokens with $|E|$ blue tokens on the path.
-This costs $q(1+n^5)$ for moving the darkgray tokens, and $\beta' = (|E|^2+3|E|-2n)$ for swapping the edge-coloured tokens with the blue tokens.
+\paragraph{From Vertex cover to Weighted coloured Token Swapping:} Assume that $G$ has a vertex cover $\mathcal{C}$ of size $q$.
+We reach the target configuration as follows: \begin{description} \item[Move green tokens from $T$ to $P$, Fig.~\ref{fig:hard}(d)--(e):] There are two substeps: \begin{enumerate} \item For each $V$-vertex $v$ of $\mathcal{C}$ move its gray token to a helper vertex.
+This requires two swaps, each with a cost of $(1+n^5)$.
+After the gray token at $v$ moves, an orange token ends up at the root of $T$.
+We then move this orange token to the leaf descending from $v$.
+(Note that this returns the original blue token to the root of $T$.)
+Since a root-to-leaf path in $T$ contains at most 12 vertices, this takes at most 12 swaps, each with a cost of 2.
+Since there are $q$ gray tokens, the total cost of the first step is $2q(1+n^5) + 24q = \alpha$.

+\item Let $\mathcal{D}$ be the edge-coloured (green) tokens on the paths descended from the $V$-vertices of $\mathcal{C}$.
+In the second step, we move $4m$ tokens of $\mathcal{D}$, four of each colour, into the path $P$, swapping them with $4m$ blue tokens from the path.
+We move the tokens one after the other in the order they appear at the end of the path $P$ in the final configuration.
+Hence the first edge-coloured token needs to travel at most $12$ steps to the root of $T$ plus $4m-1$ steps along $P$, i.e., $(4m+11)$ steps, the next one needs to travel at most $12$ steps to the root plus $4m -2$ steps along $P$, i.e., $(4m+10)$ steps and so on.
+Hence the total cost of the second step is at most $ 2((4m+11)+(4m+10) + \ldots + 12) = (4m+11)(4m+12)-132 = 16m^2 + 92m = \beta$. \end{enumerate} The total cost is $\alpha + \beta$.

-\item[Fig.~\ref{fig:hard}(e)--(f):] Move the red tokens all the way to the right end of $P$.
-This costs $\beta = L_r(2|E|+(L_r-1)) $.
+\item[Move red tokens along $P$, Fig.~\ref{fig:hard}(e)--(f):] Move the red tokens all the way to the right end of $P$.
+Moving each token takes $8m+(L_r-1)$ swaps.
+Hence for $L_r$ tokens, this costs $\gamma = 2L_r(8m+(L_r-1))$.
+Note that this has the effect of moving the green tokens that were initially at the far right to the root of $T$.

-\item[Fig.~\ref{fig:hard}(f)--(g):] Swap the edge-coloured tokens with the blue tokens that are on the $V$- and $E$-vertices, which costs $\beta' = (|E|^2+3|E|-2n)$.
-Finally, move the darkgray tokens back to the $V$-vertices, which costs $q(1+n^5)$. \end{description}
+\item[Move green tokens from $P$ to $T$, Fig.~\ref{fig:hard}(f)--(g):] This step is the reverse of the first one.
+We swap the edge-coloured (green) tokens on $P$ with the blue tokens that are inside $T$, and then move the orange and gray tokens back to their initial ($=$ final) positions.
+The cost is $\alpha + \beta$. \end{description}